 Winter blankets should not be worn unless thin skinned or body clipped.
 A lighter sheet is better for shipping, even when its cold.

 Storage space is limited on the trailer.
 Each horse can have 1 tote or box, 1 saddle and 1 bag containing a blanket or other soft item.
 1 small square bale of hay may be sent if space allows.
-An envelope containing Bill of Sale and / or paperwork is fine.
+An envelope containing Bill of Sale and / or paperwork is fine but sending via registered mail should always be the first choice.

-Cancellations less then 48 hours before the trip departs on a shared haul, will be subject to a cancellation fee of 1/2 of the quote.
+Cancellations less then 48 hours before the trip departs, non loaders, any issue preventing pick up at the pick up location will be subject to a cancellation fee of 50% of the quote.
 Please do not book space until you know for sure you need it.
-Charter trips are subject to a 50% deposit at time of booking with no refund.
-The space could be given to someone that really will use it.
+Charter trips are subject to a 25% deposit at time of booking with no refund.
 Routes, time lines and available space all play important roles on how the trip plans are put together.
 One cancellation can create a domino affect for the entire trip.
 Some people book space pending a pre-purchase exam.
-Please avoid booking space until after your PPE, unless you are willing to pay a non-refundable 50% deposit.
+Please avoid booking space until after your PPE, unless you are willing to pay a non-refundable 25% deposit.
 If the purchase does not proceed, the deposit is NOT refunded.

 Breakdowns and unforeseen circumstances do happen on occasion.
 I will always complete the trip OR find another reputable transporter to help.
 I do not leave people in the lurch - this is not my style and take great pride in conducting good business.